 If travelling from the north down the A429 from Cirencester: about 1 mile out of the town, there is a junction where the A429 branches off to the left towards Malmesbury and Chippenham.
-Turn left and continue on the A429 ignoring the signs to Cotswold Airport – there is no sign to Kemble airfield.
+Turn left and continue on the A429 ignoring the signs to Cotswold Airport – there is no sign to Kemble Airfield Enterprise Park.
 Continue through the village of Kemble and you will soon see the airfield perimeter fence on your right.
 The Main Gate will come up on your right.

 The postcode for those using Sat Nav systems is GL7 6BQ or if you prefer the coordinates, they are: Eastings 396473 – Northings 195978.